AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Paid off enough of your loan that you’re no longer underwater

-• Made a down payment of 20 percent or more
+• Made a down payment at least 20 percent of the car’s purchase value

 • Are paying off the vehicle in less than five years